 Variations from the ACTC Vehicle Class system

 Members who are considering competing in events organised by other ACTC member clubs should be aware that there are subtle variations between the current MCC vehicle classes and the current ACTC vehicle classes.
 These are listed below:

 - Class 3: The ACTC does not allow front-engine front-wheel-drive cars with limited slip differentials (and similar) into Class 3.
 These vehicles must run in Class 6 in ACTC events.

 - Classes 6(b) and 7(b): The ACTC Rules are much more restrictive about the use of limited slip, or similar, differentials in these two classes.
 Refer to the ACTC website for more information.

 - Class 0: The ACTC has no direct equivalent to MCC Class 0 although some ACTC clubs run events which include a ‘Class 0’.
 The requirements may differ from club to club and careful reading of the SSRs for each event will be required.

 - Reclassification Certificates: MCC Reclassification Certificates are not accepted in most ACTC Championship events, although some ACTC clubs run non-Championship events which do accept them.
 This will always be stated in the SSRs for the event.

-All motorsport in the UK is run under the control of either the Motor Sports Association, for car events, or the Auto Cycle Union (ACU), for motorcycle events, and those competitors with licenses issued by either organisation receive a copy of the relevant organisation’s regulations.
+All motorsport in the UK is run under the control of either the Motorsport UK, for car events, or the Auto Cycle Union (ACU), for motorcycle events, and those competitors with licenses issued by either organisation receive a copy of the relevant organisation’s regulations.

 A website copy of the latest SSRs is available on the Downloads page.